impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-strategy.md

 ### Diversification

-Diversify in as many ways as possible.
+Diversify.
 Keep in mind that there are many ways to diversify, and all should be used.
 Here is a list:

 1. Trade in many different stocks.
 2. Have both bullish and bearish trades.